-Basically each area of the tongue is related to a certain organ in the body.
-As you can see in the picture above, the front of the tongue is related to the lungs and heart; the middle with the liver, spleen and stomach; and the back with the kidneys, small intestine and the colon.
-The very tip of the tongue correlates with the thyroid; and vertically, smack in the middle of the tongue reveals the spine.
+Basically, each area of the tongue is related to a certain organ in the body.
+As you can see in the picture above, the front of the tongue is related to the lungs and heart; the middle with the liver, spleen, and stomach; and the back with the kidneys, small intestine, and colon.
+The very tip of the tongue correlates with the thyroid, and vertically, smack in the middle of the tongue, reveals the spine.

 Tongue Coating and Location:

 If the tongue has any sort of coating on it, this is a very clear indication of toxic build-up in the system and poor overall digestion.
-The most common area the coating is typically found is on the back of the tongue, revealing that the toxic build-up is in the colon area.
-If you see a coating on a different area, then that would indicate toxic build-up in which ever corresponding organ is involved in that specific site of the tongue.
-If the entire tongue is coated, this indicates systemic toxins meaning the toxins are in the blood stream and invading the entire body.
+The most common area where the coating is typically found is on the back of the tongue, revealing that the toxic build-up is in the colon area.
+If you see a coating on a different area of the tongue, then that would indicate toxic build-up in the corresponding organ.
+If the entire tongue is coated, this indicates systemic toxins, meaning the toxins are in the bloodstream and invading the entire body.

 Tongue Coating and Color:

-So the first line of action is to discover if there are toxins and where they are located (see above).
+The first line of action is to discover if there are toxins and their location (see above).
 After that, if you wish to dive deeper into diagnosis, you can look at the color of the coating which will reveal the doshic imbalance that is involved.
-If the coating is grey, black or brown, you can assume Vata toxins; if the coating is orange, reddish, yellow or green, this indicates Pitta toxins; and finally is there is a thick, whitish coating you can think Kapha toxins.
-This can be quite helpful as each toxin should be treated different, depending on which dosha is involved.
+If the coating is grey, black, or brown, you can assume Vata toxins; if the coating is orange, reddish, yellow, or green, this indicates Pitta toxins; and finally, if there is a thick, whitish coating, you can think Kapha toxins.
+This can be quite helpful as each toxin should be treated differently depending on which dosha is involved.

-If a tongue is a so called “Vata tongue”, it is typically small, thin and shaky or trembling in appearance.
-It may look pale in color, appear to be dried out and have a few or many cracks on the top of it.
-Once again, if there is a coating it will be grey, blackish or brown in color and will typically coat the colon area of the tongue.
+If a tongue is a so-called “Vata tongue”, it is typically small, thin, and shaky or trembling in appearance.
+It may look pale in color, appear to be dried out, and have a few (or many) cracks.
+Once again, if there is a coating it will be grey, blackish, or brown in color and will typically coat the colon area of the tongue.
 This is a storybook picture of a tongue revealing a Vata imbalance.
-Vata imbalances typically manifest as anxiety, fear, worry, restless mind, sleep issues, constipation, gas, bloating and dryness.
+Vata imbalances typically manifest as anxiety, fear, worry, restless mind, sleep issues, constipation, gas, bloating, and dryness.

-If a tongue is of a Pitta nature, it may be medium in size, have a sharp or pointy tip and be excessively red in color.
+If a tongue is of a Pitta nature, it may be medium in size, have a sharp or pointy tip, and be excessively red in color.
 There may also be red dots on the top of the tongue which reveals excessive heat in the blood.
-If there is a coating on the tongue, it will be green, yellow or orange in color.
-The coating will typically be located in the small and large intestine area, the liver area or may also be on the entire tongue revealing toxins in the blood stream.
-Pitta imbalances manifest as inflammation, heat, skin disorders (psoriasis, eczema, acne…), anger, irritation, hyperacidity, loose stools and headaches.
+If there is a coating on the tongue, it will be green, yellow, or orange in color.
+The coating will typically be located in the small and large intestine area, the liver area, or may also be on the entire tongue revealing toxins in the bloodstream.
+Pitta imbalances manifest as inflammation, heat, skin disorders (psoriasis, eczema, acne, etc.), anger, irritation, hyperacidity, loose stools, and headaches.

 Teeth Marks Around the Perimeter of the Tongue: